Decoding Peterson’s 12 Rules for Life

-Peterson’s neo-Darwinian view of struggle to improve one’s ranking in dominance hierarchy is always balanced by a spiritual vision of aiming at the highest good of reaching out to lift up those who are down and trodden as taught by the Bible.
+Peterson’s neo-Darwinian view of struggle to improve one’s ranking in dominance hierarchy is always balanced by a spiritual vision of aiming at the highest good of reaching out to lift up those who are downtrodden as taught by the Bible.

-At the end of Rule Six on “Set your house in perfect order”, Peterson wishfully entertains the notion that “if all people did this, in their own lives, the world might stop being an evil place… Who knows what existence might be like if all decide to strive for the best?
+At the end of Rule 6 on “Set your house in perfect order”, Peterson wishfully entertains the notion that, “if all people did this, in their own lives, the world might stop being an evil place… Who knows what existence might be like if all decide to strive for the best?
 Who knows what eternal heavens might be established by our spiritus, purified by truth, aiming skyward, right here on the fallen Earth?”
-(Peterson, 2018, p.199).
+(Peterson, 2018, p.
+199).

 12 Rules for Life